berknology/leetcode-classifier/README.md

     Do not dive into coding immediately.
 First give an intuitive and naive solution and explain the time and space complexity, then engage/discuss with the interviewer to see if you can optimize it.
 Note that you need to **lead** the conversation.
 The motivation for this step is that it is the natural way to solve a problem that you have never seen before.
-The interviewer cares more about how you got to the optimal solution than the solution itself.
+The interviewer cares more about how you get to the optimal solution than the solution itself.
 If you rush to present an optimal solution immediately without any explanation, it makes the impression that you have solved this problem before, and you are copying what you have memorized.
 Note that companies try to hire developers with great problem-solving skills instead of people with good memory.